Samples of Professional Projects

 Design Feaster: Design Feast’s blog

-Coupled with Design Feast is its blog, Design Feaster.
-For those interested in blogging, check out the series Blogger’s Quest(ionnaire), which are on-point interviews with people who give blogging a wholehearted try and stick to it.
-There are also reflections—like this post celebrating mentorship—informative Interviews, Audio Reviews, and a series about Creative Roles, beginning with The Slow Cooker.
+Coupled with Design Feast is its proactive blog, Design Feaster.
+For those interested in blogging, check out my series Blogger’s Quest(ionnaire), which are on-point interviews with people who give blogging a wholehearted try and stick to it.
+There are also reflections—like this post celebrating mentorship—informative Interviews, Audio Reviews, including a new series celebrating the Tools used by people to help fulfill their work and get things done.

 I’m committed to helping the Fortune 5,000,000.
 Since discovering this term in a blog by “frustration-free” Web-based app maker Basecamp (Chicago), I like using it.
 It refers to the independent do-it-yourselfers who start a business and work at making it steady and thriving—whether it’s small, freelance or on the side burner.